SavinduK/game-backup-manager/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Setup Folders

+ 1. Copy the files in assets folder into the game backup directory (eg:-D:/Games/)
+ 2. Run flutter run command and select windows.
+ 3. Edit the game backup directory in all 3 files when changing directories.(python file,config file,dart file)